Eyevinn/hls-playlist-parser/README.md

 ```

 The library creates a programatically editable Object from the manifest.
 Supported tags are editable.
 Unsupported
 or unidentified tag are preserved but not editable.
+May be used to replace segments in server side ad-insertion.

 ```
 const HlsParser = require('hls-playlist-parser').HlsParser